+Electoral risk aversion.
 Gender differences in risk aversion could still account for our results if we assume that female mayors are more averse to the risk of losing an election.
 This would have led them to adopt the least electorally risky moves; that is, delaying containment efforts at the beginning but upholding them towards the end of the first wave.
 Several pieces of evidence go against this interpretation.
-First, we show in Section 5.2.2 that the effects are driven by municipalities with greater gender discrimination.
-This supports the hypothesis that female mayors acted in response to voters' bias rather than being driven by a higher intrinsic risk aversion, which would be independent of voters' assessment.34 Second, some evidence suggests that gender differences in risk aversion found in the overall population tend to dissipate with education level and for people working as managers or entrepreneurs, which are considered more risk-taking careers (Croson and Gneezy, 2009).
-The fact that our results are not driven by less-educated mayors (Appendix Table A19) and that we study individuals who self-selected into a highly competitive environment makes risk aversion unlikely to be the main driver of our results.
+First, we show in Section 6.2 that the effects are driven by municipalities with greater gender discrimination.
+This supports the hypothesis that female mayors acted in response to voters' bias rather than being driven by a higher intrinsic risk aversion, which would be independent of voters' assessment.36 Second, some evidence suggests that gender differences in risk aversion found in the overall population tend to dissipate with education level and for people working as managers or entrepreneurs, which are considered more risk-taking careers (Croson and Gneezy, 2009).
+The fact that our results are not driven by less-educated mayors (Appendix Table A10) and that we study individuals who self-selected into a highly competitive environment makes risk aversion unlikely to be the main driver of our results.
 Finally, more risk aversion to losing reelection would lead female mayors to take the actions most aligned with voters' preferences and, absent voter discrimination, should help female incumbents secure a higher vote share in the next election.
-Instead, we find no gender differences in the probability of running or being reelected or in vote share in the 2020 election (Appendix Table A24), consistent with male and female mayors optimizing their policy choices by factoring in the gender biases in voters' assessments.
+Instead, we find no gender differences in the probability of running or being reelected or in vote share in the 2020 election (Appendix Table A15), consistent with male and female mayors optimizing

-34Our results suggest that gender differences in crisis response arise in response to voters' gender bias.
+36Our results suggest that gender differences in crisis response arise in response to voters' gender bias.
 This interpretation relates to several studies that find that gender differences in risk aversion arise from women expecting negative consequences from not conforming to gender stereotypes, suggesting that gender norms could also be the ultimate driver of gender differences in risk aversion (Larkin and Pines, 2003; Kawakami et al., 2007; Carr and Steele, 2010).